npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-02-24-gradle-current-git-commit.md

 }
 ```

-I will leave it to you how you use and display this information in your Android app.
+There are many different ways to use and display this information in your Android apps.
+Currently, I generally just display it in an options page, behind an `if (BuildConfig.DEBUG)` check, to that the information can be accessed in all debug builds.
+I will leave it to you how you wish to use the information.
 Happy coding!